 A sustainable approach

 The master plan prioritises the re-introduction of the indigenous plant species once found in the area.
-Boardwalks, trails and a timber jetty connect the community and encourage a naturally active lifestyle.
+Boardwalks, trails and a timber bridge connect the community and encourage a naturally active lifestyle.

 Over a third of Wharekaho's 29.3 hectares will comprise protected bush and wetlands.
 The remaining land is divided into 111 generous, north-facing sections that boast sun and sea views and proximity to attractive boardwalks and wildlife.